Chaosmeister/OtographicRecord/README.md

 Place it anywhere you like.

-# 2½ hours of OA take up about 2½ GB in ts format.
+# Caution: 1 hour of OA takes up about 1 GB disk space in the ts format.